openvinotoolkit/model_server/docs/mediapipe.md

 If you would like to reusing existing graph and replace Tensorflow execution with OpenVINO backend, check this [guide](TBD)

 ## Adding your own mediapipe calculator to OpenVINO Model Server <a name="adding-calculator"></a>
-MediaPipe graphs can include only the calculators built-in the model server during the image build.
+Mediapipe graphs can include only the calculators built-in the model server image.
 If you want to add your own mediapipe calculator to OpenVINO Model Server functionality you need to add it as a dependency and rebuild the OpenVINO Model Server binary.

 If you have it in external repository, you need to add the http_archive() definition or git_repository() definition to the bazel [WORKSPACE](../WORKSPACE) file.